Fourfold Argument

 This argument will not convince everyone, because of course it won't - any and all arguments and proofs for God can be contested by someone who isn't open to believing.
 That is why Pascal's Wager is an important element in this, because it addresses the disposition, which is the primary stumbling block for a disbeliever.

-However, I think this argument is sufficient to give any reasonable person, who is not set on suppressing what nature already reveals to everyone (Romans 1:18-21), a rational basis for being able to explain why Theism is logically sound, and then sets them on a path to prayerfully study comparative religion, and examine the compelling arguments that Christianity has in its favor.
+However, this argument is sufficient to give a reasonable person, who is not set on suppressing what nature already reveals to everyone (Romans 1:18-21), a rational basis for being able to explain why Theism is logically sound, and then sets them on a path to prayerfully study comparative religion, and examine the compelling arguments that Christianity has in its favor.